 What are the benefits of a programmable thermostat?

 Energy savings.
-This thermostat will allow you to program your unit’s operation to your schedule especially if your are gone between the hours of 8:00AM to 5:00PM, Monday through Friday you can program the thermostat to cool to a higher temperature and start cooling down one hour prior to your return home.
-There are four different settings to take advantage of.
+This thermostat will allow you to program your unit’s operation to your schedule.
+For example, if you’re gone between the hours of 8:00AM to 5:00PM, Monday through Friday.
+You can program the thermostat to cool to a higher temperature and start cooling down one hour prior to your return home.
+There are four different settings in which you can take advantage.
 This thermostat is most effective for those of us that are out of the home on a routine basis.

 How often should I change or clean my filters?